xrochoa/scaffolder/README.md

 ```

 ## Support:
-* This package was built using bash script and shelljs.
+This package was built using bash script and shelljs.
 Anything outside of that is not supported.

+## License
+Copyright (c) 2016 Xavier Reyes Ochoa.
+MIT License.